-As described in Note 2, the Stable Return Fund, which is deemed to be fully benefit-responsive, is stated at fair value in the Statements of Net Assets Available for Benefits, with a corresponding adjustment to reflect contract value.
-The fair value of the Stable Return Fund as of December 31, 2009 and 2008 was \$6,290,583 and \$5,728,006, respectively.
-The contract value of the Stable Return Fund as of December 31, 2009 and 2008 was \$6,278,023 and \$6,047,534, respectively.
-During 2009 and 2008, the average yield of the Stable Return Fund was approximately 3.4% and 5.3%, respectively.
+As described in Note 2, the Stable Return Fund, which is deemed to be fully benefit-responsive, is stated at fair value in the accompanying Statements of Net Assets Available for Benefits, with a corresponding adjustment to reflect contract value.
+The fair value of the Stable Return Fund as of December 31, 2010 and 2009 was \$5,918,483 and \$6,290,583, respectively.
+The contract value of the Stable Return Fund as of December 31, 2010 and 2009 was \$5,789,802 and \$6,278,023, respectively.
+During 2010 and 2009, the average yield of the Stable Return Fund was approximately 2.4% and 3.4%, respectively.
 This represents the annualized earnings of all investments in the Stable Return Fund, divided by the fair value of all investments in the Stable Return Fund.
-During 2009 and 2008, the crediting interest rate of the Stable Return Fund was approximately 3.3% and 4.1%, respectively.
-This represents the annualized earnings credited to participants in the Stable Return Fund, divided by the fair value of all investments in the Stable Return Fund, divided by the fair value of all investments in the Stable Return Fund.
+During 2010 and 2009, the crediting interest rate of the Stable Return Fund was approximately 2.9% and 3.3%, respectively.
+This represents the annualized earnings credited to participants in the Stable Return Fund, divided by the fair value of all investments in the Stable Return Fund.